Celarity Blog • Updated Oct 14, 2022

-The Celarity Scoop calendar lists marketing and creative networking events.
+Upcoming marketing and creative networking events can be found in our monthly Celarity Scoop newsletter.
 Attend to learn, meet industry professionals and expand your network.
 “It’s all about who you know in this industry,” says Katie Larson.

 Ask if a contract extension is possible

-“If you’re interested in staying on contract with the company a bit longer, schedule a one-on-one with your direct manager to find out what their plans are in terms of an extension,” says Gunderson.
+“If you’re interested in staying on contract with the company a bit longer, schedule a one-on-one with your direct manager to find out their plans for an extension,” says Gunderson.
 If you want to stay on long-term, let them know this – and also let your recruiter know this.

 Moving on to a permanent role

-Some contractors will end an assignment and indicate they are going to search for permanent, full-time employment and share that they are no longer interested in contract assignments.
-That’s not a problem for recruiters and it’s not a knock against the job seeker.
-But, communication about this is very important.
+Some contractors will end an assignment and indicate they will search for permanent, full-time employment and share that they are no longer interested in contract assignments.
+That’s not a problem for recruiters, and it’s not a knock against the job seeker.
+But communication about this is very important.
 Your recruiter can also help you with your search if you’d like to see jobs that may not be available to the public.

-And, if you are truly ending the relationship with your staffing firm, treat it like it’s a full-time role and put in your two week notice on the last day of the original contract term, says Burns.
-“Two weeks is standard, and even if the company wants you longer than your original contract, they will appreciate your two week notice.”
+And, if you are truly ending the relationship with your staffing firm, treat it like it’s a full-time role and put in your two-week notice on the last day of the original contract term, says Larson.
+“Two weeks is standard, and even if the company wants you longer than your original contract, they will appreciate your two-week notice.”

 The Celarity Mission